 Keeping in mind the family friendly theme, Bella kindly offer all children under 12 to attend for free!
 Yup, that’s right you’d pay more for a carrier bag than you do for 3 days of entertainment, arts and “accommodation” for your wee one!

 Also note because of this, some absolute numpties try and SELL children’s tickets.
 Please do not be fooled into buying one – all children under 12 go free.
 Although you will need to book an actual ticket, you don’t need to pay for it.
+I believe you do also require ID to prove they are under 12, although I’ve seen people use photos of children’s passports/birth certificates rather than taking their actual ones to Bella.

 Grown ups take up more space, so we’ve to pay.
 However, unlike some festivals that charge a month’s rent in exchange for an A4 sheet of grass to pitch on, Bella is not only affordable but also offer a payment plan because they understand we all unfortunately have to adult and pay bills and stuff.